grafana/k6-docs/src/data/markdown/docs/02 javascript api/04 k6-data/1-SharedArray.md

 <Blockquote mod="attention" title="You can only construct a SharedArray in init code">

-Attempting to instantiate a `SharedArray` outside of the [init context](/using-k6/test-life-cycle/) results in the exeception `new SharedArray must be called in the init context`.
+Attempting to instantiate a `SharedArray` outside of the [init context](/using-k6/test-life-cycle/) results in the exception `new SharedArray must be called in the init context`.

 This limitation will eventually be removed, but for now, the implication is that you can use `SharedArray` to populate test data only at the very beginning of your test and not as a result of receiving data from a response (for example).